Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Results

 \subsubsection{Variation with vignette size}

-While both \texttt{ShOpt} and PSFEx scale as the output PSF size increases, PIFF does not.
-For larger PSF sizes, PIFF's average execution time is an order of magnitude longer than \texttt{ShOpt} or PSFEx.
-While \texttt{ShOpt} and PSFex required approximately $5$ to $10$ minutes to process PSF sizes of $(137, 137)$ for each of the four wavelengths, PIFF consistently took between $1$ and $3$ hours for PSF sizes of $(64, 64)$.
+While the runtime for both \texttt{ShOpt} and PSFEx scales modestly as the output PSF size increases, the PIFF runtime does not.
+For larger PSF sizes, PIFF's average \texttt{BasisInterp} execution time is an order of magnitude longer than \texttt{ShOpt} and PSFEx.
+While \texttt{ShOpt} and PSFEx required approximately $5$ to $10$ minutes to process PSF sizes of $(137, 137)$ pixels for each of the four wavelengths, PIFF consistently took between $1$ and $3$ hours for PSF sizes of $(64, 64)$ (Figure \ref{fig:psfOut}).
 In the worst case, PIFF can take as much as an entire day to finish.
-Since PIFF was validated on DECam imaging, which had PSF sizes of $(17,17)$, there was no indication that PIFF tool would not be able to scale.
-For PSFs of that size, PIFF is actually faster than the other PSF fitters, see Figure \ref{fig:psfOut}.
-While most PSF fitters had consistent completion times, PIFF stood out for $(64,64)$ PSF output sizes, exhibiting greater variability, particularly with shorter wavelengths.
+While most PSF fitters had consistent completion times, PIFF exhibits greater variability for $(64,64)$-pixel PSF output sizes, particularly with shorter wavelengths.
+It is worth noting that PIFF was developed using DECam imaging, for which PSF sizes of $(17, 17)$ are sufficient.
+For those vignette sizes, PIFF is actually faster than the other PSF fitters, see Figure \ref{fig:psfOut}.
+It is also worth noting that PIFF contains alternatives to the \texttt{BasisInterp} algorithm benchmarked here and that these algorithms may be faster.